All Episodes

 Look, nobody needs to educate me on what people think about the media.

-But that aspect of this, I'm sure is a relevant factor in people having this attachment they have to Trump.
+But that aspect of this, I'm sure, is a relevant factor in people having this attachment they have to Trump.

-I've got the the Tom Brokow soundbite.
+I've got the Tom Brokoff soundbite.

 This is the most incredible thing here.

-Uh well, no, actual malice is defined as knowing it's false or that the speaker has reckless disregard for the truth.
+Well, no, actual malice is defined as knowing it's false or that the speaker has reckless disregard for the truth.

 Actual malice is defined as knowing it's false.